almostearthling/when-command/README.md

 # When (*when-command*)

-**When** is a configurable user task scheduler, designed to work during an X/Gnome session.
-It interacts with the user through a GUI, where the user can define tasks and conditions, as well as relationships of causality that bind conditions to task.
+**When** is a configurable user task scheduler, designed to work in an X/Gnome session.
+It interacts with the user through a GUI, where the user can define tasks and conditions, as well as relationships of causality that bind conditions to tasks.
 When a condition is bound to a task, it is said to trigger a task.

 ![Screenshot](http://almostearthling.github.io/when-command/images/screenshot.png)

-The purpose of this small utility is to provide an user, possibly without administrative credentials, the ability to define conditions that do not only depend on time, but also on a particular state of the session (e.g. the result of a command run in a shell).
-The same result could have been achieved writing scripts that periodically issued commands, checked the results and reacted accordingly, but such a simple task could result in complex sets of scripts and settings that would be harder to maintain. *When* was born out of need: I have been a (happy) Ubuntu user for years now, and couldn't think of having a different desktop environment than the one provided by Ubuntu.
+The purpose of this small utility is to provide the user, possibly without administrative credentials, the ability to define conditions that do not only depend on time, but also on a particular state of the session (e.g. the result of a command run in a shell).
+The same result could be achieved with scripts that periodically run commands, check the results and react accordingly, but such a simple task could result in complex sets of scripts and settings that would be harder to maintain. *When* was born out of need: I have been a (happy) Ubuntu user for years now, and couldn't think of having a different desktop environment than the one provided by Ubuntu.
 In *14.04 LTS* (the release I'm using now) the environment is consistent and pleasant.
-One thing I've noticed that Windows has evolved is the *Task Scheduler*: in fact it looks more useful and usable than the usual *cron* daemon, at least because it allows some more options to schedule tasks than the times based ones.
-I needed such an applet to perform some file synchronizations when the workstation is idle, and decided to write my own task scheduler targeted to Ubuntu.
+One thing I've noticed that has evolved in Windows is the *Task Scheduler*: in fact it looks more useful and usable than the usual *cron* daemon, at least because it allows some more options to schedule tasks than just the system time.
+I needed such an utility to perform some file synchronizations when the workstation is idle, and decided to write my own task scheduler targeted to Ubuntu.
 The scheduler runs in the background, and it displays an indicator applet icon for user interaction.

 It is not generally intended as a replacement to [*cron*](https://en.wikipedia.org/wiki/Cron) and the [Gnome Task Scheduler](http://gnome-schedule.sourceforge.net/), although to some extent these utilities might overlap. **When** is intended to be more flexible, although less precise, and to provide an alternative to more complicated solutions -- such as the implementation of *cron* jobs that check for a particular condition and execute commands when the condition is verified.
 In such spirit, **When** is not as fine-grained in terms of doing things on a strict time schedule: the **When** approach is that "*when* a certain condition is met, *then* something has to be done".
 The condition is checked periodically, and the "countermeasure" is taken *subsequently* - although not *immediately*.
 In fact, and with the default configuration, the delay can reach two minutes in the worst case.

 ## Description

-The applet will show up in the indicator tray at startup, which would normally occur at login if the user chose to add **When** it to the startup programs.
+The applet will show up in the indicator tray at startup, which would normally occur at login if the user chose to add **When** it to the startup applications.
 It will read its configuration and start the scheduler in an unattended fashion.
 Whenever one of the user defined conditions is met, the associated tasks are executed.
 A small alarm clock :alarm_clock: icon will display in the indicator tray, to show that the applet is running: by default it turns to an attention sign :warning: when the applet requires attention.
 Also, the icon changes its shape when the applet is *paused* (the clock is crossed by a slash) and when a configuration dialog is open (the alarm clock shows a plus sign inside the circle).

 The icon grants access to the main menu, which allows the following basic operations: